NEUBIAS/training-resources/courses/2023_skimage_napari_beginners.md

 ## Schedule

-Mornings:
-- Location: Zoom
+Morning sessions (zoom lectures, zoom link will be announced)
 - 10:00 - 11:00 Lecture and demo
 - 11:00 - 11:15 Break
 - 11:15 - 12:00 Lecture and demo

-Afternoons:
-- Location: In person at all participating institutes
+Afternoon sessions (in person at your institute, rooms will be announced)
-- 14:00 - 16:00 Hands-on
+- 14:00 - 16:00 Hands-on practicals

 ## Trainers